anuket-project/RM/doc/ref_model/chapters/chapter02.rst

-Based on the analysis in Profiles, profile extensions, and flavours, the following cloud infrastructure profiles are as follows (see also :numref:`Infrastructure profiles proposed based on VNFs categorisation`):
+Based on the analysis in Profiles, profile extensions, and flavours, the following cloud infrastructure profiles are as follows (see also :numref:`Infrastructure profiles based on the categorisation of the VNFs`):

 - **Basic**: this is for workloads that can tolerate resource over-subscription and variable latency.
 - **High-performance**: this is for workloads that require predictable computing performance, high network throughput,